AndreasJilvero/BenchmarkingEpiserverCarts/README.md

 4. Run Episerver SQL update script `PM> Update-EPiDatabases`
 5. Run Star.Epi.CMS
 6. Login as your Windows user
-7. Execute all migration steps
+7. Execute all migration steps (this will setup products needed to run the benchmarks)
 8. Use Apache Benchmark (or any other tool) to perform requests